 The post looked at the vaguely-Greco-Roman religious world-building in Battlestar Galactica and the limitations of the writers.
 It came up during the discussion panels because I love BSG despite the hefty criticism I have for its portrayal of polytheism.
 It was simultaneously the first TV show I saw that took gods seriously and a TV show that really did things … less than optimally.
 Needless to say, this post pulls a lot from what I wrote years ago, but a lot of this will be different because I have slightly different things to say.

 I watched BSG devoutly.
 It helped me work through a lot of the devotional practices I was developing in my life.
-Partway through the show, I converted from the neopaganism in which I was raised to Hellenism.
+Partway through the show, I transitioned from the neopaganism in which I was raised to worshipping the Hellenic Gods in a historically-inspired way.
 The sacred texts, articles, and books I read about ancient Hellenic religion helped me contextualize a lot about the show that was incorrect.

 BSG is written by monotheists trying really, really hard to write a polytheistic society, and it’s essentially monotheist fanfiction about early Christianity.
 Something similar (I have heard) was intended for HBO’s Rome, but the set burned down before they could make Rome about Jesus.
 The BSG set never burned down, so they were able to turn the last two seasons towards what they intended all along.
 Here is some dialogue that I quoted in the original post from “Escape Velocity,” which aired on 25 April 2008 on Syfy: